 Aug.
 2, 1861 – During the Civil War, Federal forces conducted a reconnaissance mission from Ironton to Centreville, Mo.
-A skirmish was also fought at Dug Springs, Missouri.
+A skirmish was also fought at Dug Springs, Mo.

 Aug.
-2, 1861 - Fort Stanton, New Mexico Territory, was abandoned by Federal forces.
+2, 1861 - Fort Stanton in New Mexico Territory was abandoned by Federal forces.

 Aug.
-2, 1862 – During the Civil War, Federal reconnaissance was conducted from Harrison’s Landing, and Union troops reoccuppied Malvern Hill, Virginia.
+2, 1862 – During the Civil War, Federal reconnaissance was conducted from Harrison’s Landing, and Union troops reoccupied Malvern Hill, Va.

 Aug.
-2, 1862 – During the Civil War, seven days of Federal operations began in the vicinity of Wyoming Courthouse, West Virginia, and four days of Federal operations began between Meadow Bluff and the Greenbrier River, West Virginia.
+2, 1862 – During the Civil War, seven days of Federal operations began in the vicinity of Wyoming Courthouse, W.Va., and four days of Federal operations began between Meadow Bluff and the Greenbrier River in West Virginia.

 Aug.
-2, 1863 – During the Civil War, Confederates scouted from Pocahontas Arkansas to Patterson, Missouri.
+2, 1863 – During the Civil War, Confederates scouted from Pocahontas, Ark. to Patterson, Mo.

 Aug.
-2, 1864 – During the Civil War, a Federal naval expedition was conducted to McIntosh County, Georgia; and Federal reconnaissance was conducted from Berwick to Pattersonville, Louisiana.
+2, 1864 – During the Civil War, a Federal naval expedition was conducted to McIntosh County, Ga.; and Federal reconnaissance was conducted from Berwick to Pattersonville in Louisiana.

 Aug.
-2, 1864 – During the Civil War, skirmishes were fought at New Haven, Kentucky; at Hancock and Old Town, Maryland; along Norris Creek, in the vicinity of Holden, Missouri; at Murphy, North Carolina; and at Green Springs Run, West Virginia.
+2, 1864 – During the Civil War, skirmishes were fought at New Haven, Ky.; at Hancock and Old Town in Maryland; along Norris Creek, in the vicinity of Holden, Mo.; at Murphy, N.C.; and at Green Springs Run, W.Va.

 Aug.
 2, 1864 – During the Civil War, there was a build-up of Federal Naval strength off the mouth of Mobile Bay, Ala.